A free business bank account is perfect for new businesses or those switching banks, helping you avoid monthly fees.

 - Businesses operating from outside the UK are excluded.

-Will My Bank Account Stay Free?
+Will My Business Bank Account Stay Free?

 What’s The Difference Between Paid and Free Business Bank Accounts?